Lawrence Mykytiuk’s feature article from the January/February 2015 issue of BAR with voluminous endnotes

 Read Lawrence Mykytiuk’s article “Did Jesus Exist?
 Searching for Evidence Beyond the Bible” as it originally appeared in Biblical Archaeology Review, January/February 2015.
-The article was first republished in Bible History Daily in December 2014.—Ed.
+The article was first republished in Bible History Daily in late 2014.—Ed.

 After two decades toiling in the quiet groves of academe, I published an article in BAR titled “Archaeology Confirms 50 Real People in the Bible.”a The enormous interest this article generated was a complete surprise to me.
 Nearly 40 websites in six languages, reflecting a wide spectrum of secular and religious orientations, linked to BAR’s supplementary web page.b Some even posted translations.